redhat-partner-solutions/testdrive/README.md

 `testdrive` is a library for:

- * Building a URI for a test case based from base URI and the test case path
+ * Building a URI for a test case from a base URI and the test case path
- * Generating a JUnit file suitable for supplying to [Red Hat DCI][1] or other CI
+ * Generating JUnit test results for supplying to [Red Hat DCI][1] or other CI

 The implementation of [testdrive.run.main()][2] provides an illustration of how this library can be used.

 ## testdrive.run

-Module `testdrive.run` is also a convenience tool for running a set of tests specified in a JSON file.
-The following uses example files in this repo:
+Module `testdrive.run` is a convenience tool for running a set of tests specified in a JSON file.
+Using example files in this repo:

     $ env PYTHONPATH=src python3 -m testdrive.run https://github.com/redhat-partner-solutions/testdrive/ examples/sequence/tests.json
     {"result": false, "reason": "something went wrong", "data": {"foo": "bar"}, "id": "https://github.com/redhat-partner-solutions/testdrive/A/", "timestamp": "2023-07-27T15:48:52.376983+00:00", "time": 0.028625}